kumitterer/pycruisemapper/README.md

 wanted to share it in case anyone finds it useful.
 I can't promise that I will keep this package updated or that it's going to work forever as is, though.

+I wanted to keep it simple, so this package has no dependencies outside the standard library.
+Tested on Python 3.10.6 only, but should work on any >= 3.8.

 ## Basic Usage

 ```python